henridev/computer-systems/chapter-3/linux-command-line-skills.md

 The `whereis` command is specifically designed to find commands and man pages.
 While this is useful, it is often necessary to find a file or directory, not just files that are commands or man pages.

-:man_technologist: To find any file or directory, use the `locate` command.
+👨‍💻 To find any file or directory, use the `locate` command.
 This command searches a database of all files and directories that were on the system when the database was created.
 Typically, the command to generate this database is run nightly.

 ```
 sysadmin@localhost:~$ locate gshadow